 Give your wooden surfaces a quick boost

-An easy way to make your garden feel like it’s updated, is to make sure your wooden surfaces are looking their best.
+An easy way to make your garden feel like it’s updated, is to make sure your wooden surfaces and decking are looking their best.
 This is easily done, by using a wood stain to bring life back to the surface.
 Blackfriar Quick Drying Exterior Woodstain is a stain that also protects timber as it is weather-resistant, water-repellent and even resists flaking and peeling!
 It will also leave you with a beautiful satin finish, making your garden look exciting and new again.

 Light up the night